Every Animal Matters! No More Fur Coats! New Fur Trade “Best & Worst” Report from Born Free USA…

 “Beavers weren’t cute, industrious and ecologically essential creatures to the company managers and shareholders of the day; they were raw material.
 As an image, the Beaver was really a symbol of foreign corporate greed…”

-And the bird poop caught a gust of gale-force wind.
+And the bird poop caught a gust of gale-force wind blowing my way.
 Especially when I went on to explain why our Canadian National Animal should now be the Polar Bear!

 I’ve nothing against traditional hunting, fishing and trapping for food and existence.
 My father, born on a Nova Scotia farm, did it.
 And he did it expertly and humanely.
 He taught me how.
 I CAN do it — I choose not to.